What Is The Internet? Partial Connectivity in the Internet Core: Related Work

 \section{Related Work}

-A number of works have suggested definions of the Internet~\cite{Cerf74a,Postel80b,nitrd,huawei2020}.
-As discussed in \autoref{sec:hard_to_define}, they distinguish the Internet from other networks of their time, but do not address today's network disputes and secession threats.
+A number of works have suggested definitions of the Internet~\cite{Cerf74a,Postel80b,nitrd,huawei2020}.
+As discussed in \autoref{sec:problem}, they distinguish the Internet from other networks of their time, but do not address today's network disputes and secession threats.

 Previous work has looked into the problem of partial outages.
 RON provides alternate-path routing around failures for a mesh of sites~\cite{andersen2001resilient}.
 HUBBLE monitors in real-time reachability problems in which a working physical path exists.
 LIFEGUARD, proposes a route failure remediation system by generating BGP messages to reroute traffic through a working path~\cite{katz2012lifeguard}.
 While both solve the problem of partial outages, neither quantifies the amount, duration, or scope of partial outages in the Internet.